 After graduating from Carolina, in the spirit of Manifest Desitiny, she set off to Denver, Colorado to "find herself."
 There may or may not have been a boy involved.
 Briefly.
 While in Denver, she took art and design classes at The Art Institute of Colorado.
 Eventually, she she longed for the East Coast and moved to Richmond, VA to be close to her older sister's family.

 Her work has been included in Juried All Media shows at Crossroads Art Center, Richmond, VA, Art Works Gallery, Richmond, VA and BUYRVAart.com.
 Her painting "boxcaRVA" placed 2nd in BUYRVAart's "Spring in RVA" show.
-Her painting "Not the Last Casualty" placed 1st in Art Works Gallery's September 2017 Juried All Media Show.
-Her #RVA series will be a solo show in The Skylight Gallery at Art Works in Richmond, VA in March of 2018.
-In April of 2018, two paintings from her Storyteller Series will be featured in the “Faces Beyond Portraits” Exhibit at Uptown Gallery in Richmond, VA which is being juried by Christopher Oliver, Asst.
+Her painting "Not the Last Casualty: #BLM" placed 1st in Art Works Gallery's September 2017 Juried All Media Show.
+Her #RVA series was a solo show in The Skylight Gallery at Art Works in Richmond, VA in March of 2018.
+In April of 2018, two paintings from her Storyteller Series were featured in the “Faces Beyond Portraits” Exhibit at Uptown Gallery in Richmond, VA which was juried by Christopher Oliver, Asst.
 Curator of American Art at VMFA.
 In 2019, a collection of her abstract work titled “Anew” was featured in a solo show at the gallery of Stony Point Presbyterian Church, in Bon Air, VA and was curated by Brandon Additionally, her work hangs in private collections in California, Washington, Illinois, North Carolina, Georgia, Texas, Virginia, New York, Missouri and Florida.
 She is a member of both Crossroads Art Center and Art Works Gallery.
 She is a resident artist at Crossroads Art Center in Richmond, VA.